 The Arthritis Biology Program covers basic as well as patient-relevant clinical research in a number of arthritic diseases, including rheumatoid arthritis, juvenile idiopathic arthritis, ankylosing spondylitis, psoriatic arthritis, Lyme arthritis, and viral arthritis.
 The mission of the program is to better understand the molecular mechanisms underlying disease pathogenesis and translate early evidence into developing treatments and improving patient outcomes.

-- Biology, biochemistry, and molecular biology of the synovium, cartilage, and bone and their involvement in disease initiation and perpetuation.
+- Involvement of synovium, cartilage and bone in disease initiation and perpetuation;

-- Study the role of components of the innate and adaptive immune systems and associated signaling pathways on the initiation and propagation of arthritis.
+- Role of the innate and adaptive immune systems and associated signaling pathways in the initiation and propagation of arthritis;

-- Study the contribution of dysregulated cellular processes (e.g., programmed cell death, necrosis, autophagy) to the etiology and pathogenesis of arthritis.
+- Contribution of dysregulated cellular processes (e.g., metabolism, cell cycle, autophagy, etc.) to the etiology and pathogenesis of arthritis;

-- Couple animal models with systems biology approaches to identify critical cellular and molecular pathways involved in pathogenesis, and to facilitate identification of therapeutic targets.
+- Identification of critical cellular and molecular pathways involved in pathogenesis to facilitate identification of potential therapeutic targets;

-- Investigate the use of non-invasive imaging technologies in functional studies of disease prognosis and disease course.
+- Use of non-invasive methodologies and technologies for functional studies of disease prognosis and disease course.

 6701 Democracy Boulevard